SQL > SQL Commands >

 HAVING (arithmetic function condition);

 Note: We may select zero, one, or more columns in addition to the aggregate function.
-If we select zero column, there is no need for the GROUP BY clause.
+If we do select any column outside of the aggregate function, there is no need for the GROUP BY clause.

 SELECT Store_Name, SUM(Sales)